EMM Survey Registry

 We also ask that you cite the data producers for the relevant survey(s) by using the suggested citations in section 9 (of a record about a survey) whenever this information has been provided.

 Contribute and support

 The EMM Survey Registry is designed to be a constantly updated registry of the surveys conducted to EMMs across Europe (and beyond).
 We encourage all researchers and organisations producing new survey data targeting these groups to include the survey information and metadata on our registry.

-The default license for all the survey-level metadata added to the EMM Survey Registry is CC0 1.0 Universal (CC0 1.0) Public Domain Dedication, accompanied by the following text: “Our community norms as well as scientific best practices expect that proper credit is given via citation.
-Please cite both the EMM Survey Registry and the data producers when re-using the survey-level metadata.”
+The default license for all the metadata added to the EMM Survey Registry is CC0 1.0 Universal (CC0 1.0) Public Domain Dedication, accompanied by the following text: “Our community norms as well as scientific best practices expect that proper credit is given via citation.
+Please cite both the EMM Survey Registry and the data producers when re-using the metadata.”
 The registry citation has been provided in the section above.
 For citing the data producers, please use the suggested citations in section 9 whenever this information has been provided.

 How to add new or missing surveys to the EMM Survey Registry.

 Want to add in information for a survey produced since 2018?
 Have we accidentally overlooked a survey?